 There is no curb trash pickup.
 All trash must be placed in dumpsters located on the East and West sides of Green Gate Grove behind each of the halls.
 Special dumpsters are available for recyclables, tree trimmings and grass.
 A collection point for aluminum cans is located in the West Hall near the indoor hot tub.

 Any change to the structure of your property must meet city building codes and Green Gate Grove regulations.
 Any project requires the approval of the Vice President of Properties.
 A sample form of the Architectural Permit is in each “Blue Book”.

-Access to commonly–owned facilities, including the ballroom on the west side, the East hall, swimming pool, library, billiards room, and tennis court, is open to all residents both owners and renters.
-The hall facilities are locked at night and opened early each morning. some areas, including the office, storage areas and kitchen are accessible only to residents currently involved with that activity and access to some of these also requires completion of forms to help ensure safety as well as security.
+Access to commonly–owned facilities, including the hall, swimming pool, library, computer room, poker room, billiards room, and shuffleboard court, is open to all residents both owners and renters.
+The hall facilities are locked at night and opened early each morning.
+Some areas, including the office, storage areas and kitchen are accessible only to residents currently involved with that activity and access to some of these also requires completion of forms to help ensure safety as well as security.

 Dogs and cats are welcome additions to the community.
 Of course, all pet owners must assure that their pets do not present a danger or do damage to someone else's property.
 Pets are not allowed in any of the common buildings.
 All dogs outside of an owner's property must be leashed.
 Feces must be picked up and discarded by the owner.
 When walking dogs in the community, pet owners should be respectful of other residents' property rights and guard against a dog injuring another dog or person.
 In addition, for the safety and health of all, pets should have up-to-date immunizations.